wanghaisheng/incorrect-quotes-generator-tool/README.md

 	}
 }
 ```
+I'll make an editor for them later.

-There's also [promptSetList.json](./promptSetList.json), containing all the loadable prompt sets.
+There's also [promptSetList.json](public/promptSetList.json), containing all the loadable prompt sets.

 If you want to load your own prompt sets, use the `window.fetchPromptSet(path, key)` function (where "path" is a path to the json file, and "key" is what the set will be internally referred to)! \
 Feel free to submit pull requests.

-## contributing
-[Issues](https://github.com/12beesinatrenchcoat/incorrect-quotes-generator/issues/new) and pull requests welcome (please create an issue if you plan on working on anything major though, thanks!)